thegreathir/jakilid/README.md

 ## Fast concurrent hash table that is placed in **shared memory** to share data between processes

-jakilid uses [libcuckoo](https://github.com/efficient/libcuckoo) as an underlying hash table and tries to initialize it on shared memory.
+jakilid uses [libcuckoo](https://github.com/efficient/libcuckoo) (a concurrent hash table implementation) as an underlying hash table and tries to initialize it on shared memory.
-It also provides a Python wrapper along side C++ API:
+It also provides a Python binding along side main C++ API (using [Pybind11](https://github.com/pybind/pybind11)):
 ```python
 >>> import jakilid
 >>> sd = jakilid.SharedDict("SD1")